 The outbreak of WWII brought with it new suffering, however.
 Occupied by Nazi Germany, Warsaw saw the majority of its 350,000-strong Jewish population die in the ghetto or killed in the gas chambers of Treblinka.
 With liberation in sight the Polish population rose against occupying German forces in the 1944 Uprising.
 Expected help from the West never materialised, and Soviet tanks looked on from the other side of the Wisła as the full weight of the Nazi army crushed the rebellion.
 The Uprising cost the lives of 150,000 civilians, and what remained of the city was systematically dynamited.
 The darkest chapter of Warsaw’s history had been written.
 Peace brought with it a new challenge: communism.
 Falling under the Soviet sphere of influence Warsaw was rebuilt in stagnant, socialist fashion, and its reputation as a gloomy, concrete city was born.

 But that was then, this is now.
-Combining elements of both East and West this is a town of complex character and hidden appeal.
+Combining elements of both East and West, this is a town of complex character and hidden appeal.
 The dark, negative images of yesteryear no longer apply as the city moves boldly forward - dynamic and developing.
 Changes have been meteoric, and the city now hums with energy and optimism.
 Whether you are here to explore the cobbled streets of the Old Town, enjoy world-class dining, or lose yourself in some of Europe’s best bars, you’ll hardly be disappointed by all that modern Warsaw has to offer, and Warsaw In Your Pocket is the best tool for discovering it.
-Within these webpages you’ll find information on everything there is to see and do in Poland’s capital, with honest, updated reviews on nightlife, restaurants, sightseeing, hotels, shopping, events and more.
+Within these webpages you’ll find information on everything there is to see and do in and around Poland’s capital, including honest, updated information about sightseeing, restaurants, nightlife, shopping, hotels, events, activities, day trips and more.